Nox-Labs/sms-evm-contracts/docs/generated/src/README.md

 #### 1. Deploy Contracts

-Deploy the main contracts (RUSD, YUSD, etc.) to the desired network.
+Deploy the main contracts (SMS, MMS, etc.) to the desired network.
 Scripts are pre-configured for the following networks:

 - **Sepolia (Testnet)**
   ```bash